 US Air Force Academy

 The United States Air Force Academy was founded in 1954 and is located in Colorado Springs, Colorado.
 The goal of the Academy is to train and educate men and women to be commissioned as second lieutenants in the Air Force.
 The Academy is the newest of the five United States Service Academies and adopted co-education in 1976 but currently has about 78% male enrollment.
 Cadets earn a Bachelor of Science degree in one of a variety of majors and are additionally trained in military discipline and physical fitness.
 A number of bands, teams, and clubs are available to students along with NCAA Division I athletics.
 Notable alumni include Frederick D. Gregory, former astronaut, and Chesley Sullenberger, the captain who safely landed Flight 1549 on the Hudson River in 2009 in what became known as the “Miracle on the Hudson.”

 Admission to these Academies requires the student to be nominated by a government official, undergo a medical exam and fitness test, and meet the academic and age requirements.
 Serious consideration of these requires advanced planning and confidence that a career in the military is the right choice for you.
 The acceptance rates for these academies range between 7%-10%; therefore, students submitting applications should be prepared to have alternative options for college.

-There are numerous options for students wishing to pursue military careers, if one of these options is out of your reach.
-Check out the College Xpress list of military colleges and research them all to find one that will help you achieve your service and academic goals.
+There are numerous options for students wishing to pursue military careers. if one of these is out of reach, check out our list of military colleges to find one that'll help you achieve your service and academic goals.